 Ultraviolet (UV) radiation, such as sunlight, is absorbed by the lens

-of the eye and can lead to the formation of chemicals called free radicals
+of the eye.
+It can cause chemicals called free radicals to form

 inside the lens.
-Over time, free radicals may damage the lens, causing
+Over time, free radicals may damage the lens.
+This can cause

 It is not known for sure whether reducing UV exposure helps